Risk-averse optimal control of random elliptic variational inequalities: Numerical example

 inspired by a similar rule developed for convex problems in \cite{Geiersbach2020b}.

-For starting values, we choose $u_1\equiv 1$ and $s_1 = 1$.
+For starting values, we choose $u_1\equiv 1$, and $s_1 = 1$.
 We remark that a proper choice of $s_1$ appears to greatly impact the performance of the method.
-This value was chosen to be in the neighborhood of the first $s_k$ such that second component of the gradient satisfies $|1-v_\varepsilon'(\frac{1}{2} \norm{\E[y]-y_d}{L^2(D)}^2 - s)]| <1.$
+This value was chosen to be in the neighborhood of the first $s_k$ such that second component of the gradient satisfies $|1-v_\varepsilon'(\frac{1}{2} \norm{\E[y]-y_d}{L^2(D)}^2 - s)| <1.$

-In \cref{tab:numerical_values}, numerical values are displayed showing the final objective value obtained for $\tau=10^{-6}$ with the aforementioned error tolerance.
-It seems that the tracking-type objective for the state potentially levels out information due to an averaging effect by integration, and it does not distinguish between positive and negative deviations from the target state.
-This may render CVaR$_{\beta}$ less effective as a risk measure.
-The risk-averse examples are significantly more expensive than their risk-neutral counterparts and the lognormal case, which exhibits higher variance than the mean-zero case and requires more PDE solves for the given risk level $\beta$. { } The control $u_\tau$ and averaged solutions
+In Table \ref{tab:numerical_values}, numerical values are displayed showing the final objective value obtained for $\tau=10^{-6}$ with the aforementioned error tolerance. {A reviewer of this paper noted that the risk-neutral and CVaR solutions being very similar is indicative of a problem with low variance.} The risk-averse examples are significantly more expensive than their risk-neutral counterparts and the lognormal case, which exhibits higher variance than the mean-zero case and requires more PDE solves for the given risk level $\beta$.